|

 department's first uniform, designed by Major John Groom in 1905.

-Also in January 1988, the first three of 15 Canine Drug Enforcement Teams
+January 1988, the first three of 15 Canine Drug Enforcement Teams

 completed their initial training period and became operational.
 The canines and their trainers